Probing the Singularity of Scalar-Haired Black Holes with Holographic Complexity: Introduction

 \item While the late-time growth rate of the $K$-observable is symmetric under sign reversal of the coupling constant in hairless black holes, this symmetry is broken in the scalar-haired backgrounds.
 Negative couplings, which correspond to deeper interior probes, produce larger growth rates, with the effect most pronounced when the Kasner exponents deviate maximally from their vacuum values (see Figures \ref{fig:cr_slices} and \ref{fig:massive_slices}, bottom-right panels, and \ref{fig:kasner_probes}). \end{enumerate}

 The structure of this paper is as follows: In Section~\ref{sec:model}, we introduce the holographic model of a scalar-haired black hole and study it for the two different potentials.
-Section~\ref{sec:complexity} reviews the codimension-one CAny observables proposed in \cite{belin2022does, belin2023complexity}.
+Section~\ref{sec:complexity} reviews the codimension-one CAny observables proposed in \cite{Belin:2021bga, Belin:2022xmt}.
 In particular, we study the two observables mentioned above and discuss their behavior in the limit of vanishing scalar hair.
 Section~\ref{sec:probes} extends the analysis to the case where hair is added.
 In particular, we study how far the observables can probe into the black hole, and how this affects their late-time growth rates.
 Finally, we summarize our findings and discuss future directions in Section~\ref{sec:conclusion}.
+In addition, we provide three appendices.
+Appendix~\ref{sec:a_boundary_contributions} computes the boundary contributions to the $C^2$- and $K$-observables in the Chamblin--Reall background, which differ from those in asymptotically AdS spacetimes.
+In Appendix~\ref{sec:b_late_time}, we analyze the time evolution of the $C^2$-observable and discuss the existence of extremal surfaces at late times.
+This is repeated in Appendix~\ref{sec:c_time_evolution_k} for the $K$-observable, where we additionally provide a geometric interpretation of the evolution of the extremal surfaces, which explains why they are able to probe the singularity.
+Both Appendix~\ref{sec:b_late_time} and Appendix~\ref{sec:c_time_evolution_k} focus on hairless backgrounds for simplicity, as no qualitative changes are expected to occur when hair is added.